Herbie Goes Bananas

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Herbie Goes Bananas against these established plot points, we can identify how Vincent McEveety utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Herbie Goes Bananas within the fantasy genre.

 Vincent McEveety's Structural Approach